Women's outfitsmart casual

 Get the proportions right

-Same slim taper as indigo — but check black-against-black in daylight; cheap dye has a brown cast.
+High-rise, straight or cigarette leg, hemmed at the ankle — and check the black in daylight; cheap dye carries a brown cast.
 For the ballet flats: should hug the heel and sit flat across the top of the foot — no heel-slip, no toe-pinch.

 Why the colours work